 Description Marks a DBPROCESS as being available for general use.

 Syntax void dbsetavail(dbproc)

+DBPROCESS dbproc;

+Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
+It contains all the information that DB- Library uses to manage communications and data between the front end and server.

+Return value None.

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and subsequent calls to DBISAVAIL will return "TRUE", until some use is made of the DBPROCESS.
-Many DB-Library routines automatically set the program are attempting to share a single DBPROCESS.
+Usage This routine marks the DBPROCESS as being available for general use.
+Any subsequent calls to DBISAVAIL will return "TRUE", until some use is made of the DBPROCESS.
+Many DB-Library routines automatically set the DBPROCESS to "not available."
+This is useful when many different parts of a program are attempting to share a single DBPROCESS.

+See also DBISAVAIL